edoardolai/PocReactProjectManagementApp/README.md

-# React PoC: Project Management App
+# React PoC: Quiz App

 ## Description
 This repository contains a proof of concept (PoC) for a Project Management Application built using React.
 Focus is on applying learned knowledge on useEffect(), effects dependencies and cleanup and managing state.